 Making a complaint will not affect how we handle your case and you will not be charged for time spent handling your complaint.

 We want the opportunity to put the matter right; we hope and expect to be able to reach a satisfactory solution with you.
-In the initial contact, you will be sent a copy of our Complaints Handling Procedure and your complaint will be dealt with in accordance with that procedure.
-We have 8 weeks to try to resolve your complaint under the procedure
+We have 8 weeks to try to resolve your complaint under this procedure.

 What to do if we cannot resolve your complaint